hyvip-ai/water-drop-cursor/readme.md

 2. For Vanilla JavaScript projects :

-   - Open the github for this particular project
+   - Open the GitHub for this particular project
    - Copy the main.js file and create it in a file with same name in your project directory and pase the code
    - Copy the style.css file and create it in a file with same name in your project directory and paste the code
    - Finally add this script at the end of your body